Vaishnavi-Thorve/Group9-Project3/README.md

 # Group9-Project3

-this project cannot really be devided into different tasks as we all met up and coded together.
+This project cannot really be devided into different tasks, because we all met and coded together.

-If someone worked on tasks alone we all reviewed and corrected parts together, so it any part of the code can be rarely be attributed to a single person.
+If someone worked on tasks alone, we all reviewed and corrected parts together, so individual parts of the code can rarely be attributed to a single person.

-So, Yasmin Sheikh Ali, Mattéo Adrien Debiere, Johanna Seitz and Vaishnavi Dinesh Thorve all contributed something important to the code.
+So Yasmin Sheikh Ali, Mattéo Adrien Debiere, Johanna Seitz and Vaishnavi Dinesh Thorve all contributed something important to the code.